-When filing for bankruptcy, changes are they you have acquired a few liens, by not being able to pay back your debt.
+When filing for bankruptcy, chances are you have acquired a few liens by not being able to pay back your debt.
 So, if a lender or vendor to the business has a blanket lien on the assets of the business, bankruptcy may limit the changes that can be made to the business debt or operation.
 In other words, creditors will need to be paid back.

 2. Does the business owe back payroll taxes?

 The short answer is – Yes.
-When an employer deducts taxes and social security contributions from employee wages, the employer becomes a fiduciary for that money which belongs to the employee.
+When an employer deducts taxes and Social Security contributions from employee wages, the employer becomes a fiduciary for that money that belongs to the employee.

-Which means it is there responsibility that their employees money gets paid to Uncle Sam.
+This means it is their responsibility that their employees’ money gets paid to Uncle Sam.
 If diddling with the payroll taxes is what keeps the business afloat, you’ve got trouble.
 In the event that your business is filing for bankruptcy, the corporate officers will be held personally liable for paying the taxes.

 The same can be said for sales taxes and trust fund taxes in some jurisdictions.

-3. Has the business paid debts owed to insiders in past year?
+3. Has the business paid debts owed to insiders in the past year?

 Forming a corporation or an LLC is a common way to shield your personal assets from business debts.
-Under certain situations an individual may still be held liable for corporate or LLC.
+Under certain situations, an individual may still be held liable for a corporation or an LLC.
 An individual does have the opportunity to offer to pay off business debts by offering their personal assets as collateral.
-On the other hand, a creditor can go after the personal assets of a business owners by proving that the corporation or the LLC is a sham or an alter ego of its owner.
+On the other hand, a creditor can go after the personal assets of a business owner by proving that the corporation or the LLC is a sham or an alter ego of its owner.

 Please make sure you trust whoever becomes the bankruptcy trustee as sometimes they seek legal action and sue the owners of the business to get access to their personal accounts to pay off business debts.